-I strongly favor keeping the old architecture alive, restoration, repurposing, and keeping the texture of cities and towns to the extent possible.
-This, I see in Rhode Island where I live, and nearby states.
-In fact, I saw 100-year-old photographs of New York compared to photographs taken from the same locations, and the texture and fabric of the locales have been maintained remarkably well.
-I am going to refrain making comments about the changes in Istanbul, that is a future post.
+I am going to refrain from making comments about the changes in Istanbul, which is a future post.
 This post is about Taxiarches, an old Eastern Orthodox church on the island of Cunda in Ayvalik.
 The above photograph shows its restored and structurally sound interior.
-Why complain?
+Why should I complain?

 I visited the Taxiarches Church many times and every time I felt sorry for the structure in total disrepair and feared that it might collapse at any time.
-The columns largely shed their plaster, showing their wooden skeleton; the ceiling barely there; all the frescoes defaced and faded; and the floors creaking as if they would break under my feet.
+The columns mostly shed their plaster, showing their wooden skeleton; the ceiling barely there; all the frescoes defaced and faded, and the floors creaking as if they would break under my feet.
 I am not an architect or art historian, so I cannot speak to the significance of the building.
 But it always appeared as if begging for some help.

-As grateful as I felt for the restoration of the building, I felt equally disappointed for the purpose of the space, a fancy storage facility for totally unrelated items.
-Now, I may very well be wrong in this assessment, museum experts, art historians may have a totally different take on the function of the space.
-The area behind the altar had a glass, or other transparent material for floor showing the lower level and its contents.
+The area behind the altar had a glass or other transparent material for the floor showing the lower level and its contents.
 That might make sense to provide more information about the structure showing what is below and the columns extending below the floor level.
-However, the large piece of equipment with round wheels sitting in front of frescoes served mere incongruity.
-I fully realize that olive and olive oil have strong roots in Ayvalik but a large olive press in the courtyard was equally odd, with an old street lamp no less!
+However, the large piece of equipment with its large wheels sitting in front of frescoes served mere incongruity.
+I fully realize the strong roots of olive and olive in Ayvalık, but a large olive press in the courtyard was equally odd, with an old streetlamp no less!

 Suleyman